Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/exist_xquery_webapps.md

 ### Sample index configuration

-The index configuration file is typicallyz called `collection.xconf`, and you’ll need to read [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml) to learn how to configure it.
+The index configuration file is typically called `collection.xconf`, and you’ll need to read [Configuring database indexes](https://exist-db.org/exist/apps/doc/indexing.xml) to learn how to configure it.
 As a brief illustration, though, in the following example, we configure:

 * The Lucene full-text index using the standard, whitespace, and keyword analyzers, and we tell it to index specific elements and attributes.
 You can read about Lucene analyzers at <https://exist-db.org/exist/apps/doc/lucene.xml>.
 * We create a new range index on the `@n` attribute.
 You can read about the new range index at <https://exist-db.org/exist/apps/doc/newrangeindex.xml>.